mathewbwilliamson/mathnasium-cts/frontend/README.md

 -   Need to figure out how to assign Events to Leads and vice versa
 -   ?
 Fire off Events GraphQL but only get back texts or emails or calls
 -   Finish New Lead Form
--   Need Button disabled CSS
+-   DONE Need Button disabled CSS
--   Redo CSS for Form, including the onError class
+-   DONE Redo CSS for Form, including the onError class
+-   Create Lead Form: What is really required?
+Make sure that only those things are required and work on the form.
+Add some way of telling the user which elements are required.
+-   Create a single lead page.
+Then update CreateLead.js with that route in the Router.push()